nix-community/composer-local-repo-plugin/README.md

    manifest file `packages.json` in the same location.
 Use the `-r` or `-m` options to generate only a repository or a manifest file, respectively.
 For more details, refer to the command help: `composer build-local-repo --help`.
+4. The combination of the package sources and the local repository we just created are now strictly enough to build the `vendor` directory necessary for the package to work.
+Therefore at this stage, we can disable the network as no further network access is required or you can use the environment variable `COMPOSER_DISABLE_NETWORK` set to `1` to do so.
-4. Disable downloading from the `packagist.org` repository by entering the
+5. Disable Packagist by entering the command:
-   command: `composer config repo.packagist false`.
+   `composer config repo.packagist false`.
-5. Integrate the newly created local `composer` repository into the `composer.json` file using the command:
+6. Integrate the newly created local `composer` repository into the `composer.json` file using the command:
    `composer config repo.local composer file:///path/to/local/reposity/packages.json`.
-6. At this stage, you can disable the network as no further network access is required.
 7. Refresh the lock file using the command:
    `composer update --lock --no-install --no-scripts --no-plugins --no-interaction`.
 8. Finally, install the package by entering the command: `composer install`.

+## In Nix

+The plugin is used in Nix to build Composer based PHP packages.
+The combination of the source package and the local repository built with this plugin is unique and Nix uses that for ensuring reproducibility.

 ### Note